isomerpages/mof-vital/media-library/publications/_posts/2023-03-28-post-Article by OpenGov: Modernising, transforming and digitalising corporate shared services.md

 4. Verify software and solution compatibility with key internal and external systems and applications, as well as the hosting environment.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 5. Avoid automating inefficiencies.
-Before developing a script, examine the selected process and streamline it by eliminating unnecessary steps.4.
-Verify software and solution compatibility with key internal and external systems and applications, as well as the hosting environment.</p>
+Before developing a script, examine the selected process and streamline it by eliminating unnecessary steps.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 Alex and his team discovered that RPA is extremely sensitive to changes in system or application performance – the more applications and systems a script integrates, the more complex it becomes.
 Deploying patches can have an impact on performance, including success rate, and may require more script changes.</p>